 Often, we use language to describe how we feel at a particular moment in this keeps changing moment to moment.
 While we notice what arises in us in the present moment, we can ask ourselves - How are we feeling in the present moment?
-And, in this process of noticing we need to inquire more in-depth the details of our bodily experience in order to understand where we are in order to begin to make any changes when we don't feel at ease.
+And, in this process of noticing we need to inquire more in-depth the details of our bodily experience in order to understand where we are to begin to make any changes when we don't feel at ease.

 These new ways of thinking and feeling can help you to improve yourself, be more relaxed, awakened, feel more at ease, or to find a resolution to your problems or any similar terms you would like to use to describe the ideal "state of being" that is optimal and desirable.
 Exploring and paying attention to your body, your thoughts, and your emotions can be the key for attaining a greater and better understanding of your True Self.

 Bringing awareness to your body can help you to check within what it is that you are experiencing in a particular moment and understanding how a particular internal experience shifts over time.
 Mostly, it can help you as well to realize what are the range of choices that you have for creating something different in the present moment.

 Discerning and discriminating your inner states will provide you the freedom to chose different options available and achieve its potentials.
-Doing this will be the key to create new pathways in your body that bring more harmony and peace in your daily life.
+Learning to do this, will be the key to create new pathways in your body that bring more harmony and peace in your daily life.